 Beeswax is a popular alternative to paraffin candles.
 The benefits of beeswax candles have stood for centuries: they don’t drip; they burn longer, as well as cleaner than their paraffin and soy counterparts.
 Beeswax is less likely to trigger allergies and does not produce toxins or soot when burned.
 It is generally more expensive than paraffin but burns longer.
 However, some candles labeled as beeswax may also contain paraffin.
 Look for 100% beeswax candles.
-More about the benefits: http://www.organicsoul.com/the-benefits-of-burning-beeswax-candles/
+More about the benefits of beeswax candles.

 Soy candles last 50% longer than candles made of petroleum-based paraffin.
 They also burn slower and cooler (helping to better distribute fragrance), are non-toxic, less likely to trigger allergies, clean up with soap and water, and produce very little soot.
-Organic soy candles are available.
-Here is an example: http://amzn.to/1bcstu9
+Organic soy candles are available, such as Paddywax Ecogreen Upcycled Candle.